 a.
 Goods Receipt and Inspection Report/Goods Receipt Notes: If the received material successfully passes the quantity and quality checks, accounting of material received shall be on the basis of the Goods Receipt and Inspection Report (GRIR) Goods/Receipt Notes (GRN) (Annexure 18) prepared after inspection and acceptance of the material which will be signed by the concerned officers.
 This includes cases where payment is made to the supplier on proof of dispatch, for which inspection at the suppliers' premises is conducted by an authorised officer of unit/division prior to dispatch by suppliers.
 This excludes cases of imported materials where accounting will be done on completion of certain further formalities as per regulations and practices.
 While preliminary receipt is only an acknowledgement of quantity received, GRIR/GRN is an acknowledgement of receipt of the correct quantity as well as quality of goods.
-GRIR/GRN is a voucher which forms the basis for the supplier to claim payment as per the contract.
-It also is a voucher for accountable of the received material in the inventory accounts.
+GRIR/GRN is a voucher for accountable of the received material in the inventory accounts.
 Along with the GRIR/GRN, material is handed over to the warehouse where it is to be stored.